kshannon-ucsd/cogs8/pages/syllabus.md

 - Data processing

-### Modules
+### Activities
-Modules will focus on applying computation skills to build robotic based agents that will sense and act in the real world
+Activities will focus on applying computation skills to build robotic based agents that will sense and act in the real world

 - One intro setting up your environment module that is ungraded, but will help you to get the hang of how the class will work.
-- Seven in class modules where you will work individually with your own microprocessor.
-Each module should be completed within class, however there will be extra time during discussion section and during office hours to continue working on your modules.
+- Seven in class Activities where you will work individually with your own microprocessor.
+Each module should be completed within class, however there will be extra time during discussion section and during office hours to continue working on your Activities.
 - Each module will have a series of questions and milestones that you will need to hit to gain full credit.

 ### Final Group Project
 Your final group project will involve working with your classmates in a group of 3-5 students.
 You will have 2-3 weeks to work on robot(s) that use several types of senses to perform some complex activity in the real world.
 You will demonstrate your robot to the class in the final class meeting.
 There will be a final group report due finals week.
 You will discuss what you learned, and relate your invention back to the readings you have done and everything we have learned in class.
 This report should be about 3-6 pages.

 ### Reading Reflections
-There will be 54 reading reflections with two readings per assignment.
+There will be 4 reading reflections with two readings per assignment.
 Each reading reflection will ask you to summarize the high level concepts in each reading and relate them to what we are learning in class.
 Each reflection should be no more than one - two pages.

 ### Planned Readings
 Readings will cover many of the broad topics found within Data Science, both from an academic and industry perspective.